Harriet Harris (academic): Academic career

 In addition to her chaplaincy work, Harris has taught theology at Oxford, the University of Exeter, and Edinburgh.
 Her academic research focus includes the legacy of analytic philosophy and the relevance of spirituality to religious epistemology.

 In 1998, she published Fundamentalism and Evangelicals, which according to her University of Edinburgh biography was the best-selling entry in the Oxford Theological Monograph series.
 The book was intended to demonstrate that evangelicalism is a perpetuation of fundamentalism, not a departure from it.
 Scottish Biblical scholar James Barr described it as "brilliantly distinguished ... and incisively argued", adding that fundamentalism had been extensively studied in its political and social aspects but less so in its theological aspects, a gap he said Harris addressed.
 American historian D. G. Hart critiqued the lack of new historical insights as well as the absence of "a sustained treatment of revelation or theological hermeneutics".

-In July 2025, Harris was named to succeed Humphrey Southern as principal of Ripon College Cuddesdon, a post she will take up in January 2026.
+In January 2026, Harris succeeded Humphrey Southern as principal of Ripon College Cuddesdon.